 What sets you apart from other safari companies?

 Ernest and Karen are award-winning, published wildlife photographers with a passion for teaching.
-Photography coaching, camera instruction, and Lightroom/Photoshop instruction are included in all of our Big 5 Safaris.
-On our other trips, we offer coaching and camera instruction, and if time allows, we’ll help you with Lightroom/Photoshop.
-We don’t contract out our safaris.
-Ernest and Karen personally lead them all.
+Photography coaching, camera instruction, and Lightroom/Photoshop instruction are included on almost all of our safaris.
+The exception is Antarctica and the Arctic, where our photography/editing workshops are optional at an additional cost.
+On safaris where we don’t have breaks during the day, we offer personal coaching and camera instruction, and if time allows, we’ll help you with Lightroom/Photoshop.
+Ernest and/or Karen personally lead all of our safaris.

 We try to keep our groups small, with extra space on the vehicles for your camera gear, as much as possible.
 Most safari companies stuff 10 people into the vehicle to maximize profit.
 We always try to limit the number of people per vehicle, leaving seats empty for gear.

-We are happy to offer advice about as much of your trip as possible.
+We are happy to offer as much advice about your trip as possible.
 Ernest and Karen can chat with you via Skype, WhatsApp, or phone calls to discuss your plans, and we answer emails quickly.

 What’s the “Big 5?”
 Will we see them?